Document Accessibility

 2. Change the "Style based on:" field to the "NDSU 0" style in your template, such as "NDSU 0: MAJOR HEADING/CHAPTER TITLE" or "NDSU 0: UNNUMBERED MAJOR HEADING".

-3. All other settings can be left as is.
+3. Leave all other settings as is.

 • Set all subheading styles to have an appropriate outline level.